 PAYMENT FOR SERVICES

-Individual psychotherapy is charged at the rate of $180 per 45-minute hour unless it’s a court-ordered case ($200 per hour).
+Individual psychotherapy is charged at the rate of $180 per 45-minute hour unless it’s a court-ordered case (may be up to $220 per hour).
 This fee is charged for psychotherapy appointments as well as time spent for other agreed-upon professional services, such as report writing, classroom observations, meeting attendance, record review, document/record preparation, and telephone calls lasting longer than ten minutes in length.
-Due to the difficulty of legal involvement, there is a $2800 daily charge for preparation for and attendance to any legal proceeding.
+Due to the difficulty of legal involvement, there is a $2200 daily charge for preparation for and attendance to any legal proceeding.
 Other court-related charges are available upon request.
 You are expected to pay for professional services at each appointment.
 Upon request, a statement may be provided for you to bill your insurance company.
 You are responsible for evaluating his/her insurance coverage for mental health services.
 Please note that if payments are not made for services rendered, a collection agency may be retained.

-I do not permit clients to carry a balance of more than two sessions.
+I do not permit clients to carry a balance of more than one session.
 If you are unable to pay this balance, we will discuss whether it makes sense to pause your care or develop another strategy so that you can avoid incurring additional debt.
 Please let me know if any problem arises during the course of therapy regarding your ability to make timely payments.
 A grace period will be allowed with no late fee if payment is received by 6:00 pm the next business day.
 After 6 pm on the next business day, there will be a $20 charge for late payments made within the same week and a $30 charge the next business week.
 I expect you to remember to send your payment.
 I do not regularly send reminder emails.

 I occasionally find it helpful to consult other professionals about a case.
 During a consultation, every effort is made to avoid revealing your identity.
 The consultant is legally bound to keep the information confidential.
 I will not reveal information from such consultations to you unless I believe it is important for progress.